Solar desalination: Multi-stage flash distillation (MSF)

 The multi-stage flash (MSF) method, known for its high energy efficiency through the utilization of latent heat of vaporization during the flashing process, accounted for approximately 45% of the world's desalination capacity and a dominant 93% of thermal systems as recorded in 2009.

 In Margherita di Savoia, Italy a 50–60 m^{3}/day MSF plant uses a salinity gradient solar pond.
 In El Paso, Texas a similar project produces 19 m^{3}/day.
 In Kuwait a MSF facility uses parabolic trough collectors to provide solar thermal energy to produce 100 m^{3} of fresh water a day.
 And in Northern China an experimental, automatic, unmanned operation uses 80 m^{2} of vacuum tube solar collectors coupled with a 1 kW wind turbine (to drive several small pumps) to produce 0.8 m^{3}/day.

-MSF solar distillation has an output capacity of 6–60 L/m^{2}/day versus the 3-4 L/m^{2}/day standard output of a solar still.
+MSF solar distillation has an output capacity of 6–60 L/m^{2}/day versus the 3–4 L/m^{2}/day standard output of a solar still.
 MSF experience poor efficiency during start-up or low energy periods.
 Achieving highest efficiency requires controlled pressure drops across each stage and steady energy input.
 As a result, solar applications require some form of thermal energy storage to deal with cloud interference, varying solar patterns, nocturnal operation, and seasonal temperature changes.
 As thermal energy storage capacity increases a more continuous process can be achieved and production rates approach maximum efficiency.

-Indirect Solar Desalination by Humidification/Dehumidification
+Indirect solar desalination by humidification/dehumidification

 Indirect solar desalination by a form of humidification/dehumidification is in use in the seawater greenhouse.